Introduction:

 (After stretton became seperate parish)

-1837: 1838: 1842: 1873: 1873 – 1890: 1897: 1890 – 1940: 1941 – 1950: 1950 – 1958: 1958 – 1964: 1965 – 1969: 1969 – 1975: 1975 – 1993: 1994 – 2004: 2007 – 2016: 2016: to present | First stone laid for the first chapel Completion of first chapel First chapel consecrated Stretton became a separate parish Charles Rock-West First chapel replaced by existing church Prebendary John Edwards James Francis Wilson Francis S. L. Ramsden Derek Laughton Gerald Lane Malcolm N. Griffin A Robert Wayte Paul Howard Kim Thomas George Crossley |
+1837: 1838: 1842: 1873: 1873 – 1890: 1897: 1890 – 1940: 1941 – 1950: 1950 – 1958: 1958 – 1964: 1965 – 1969: 1969 – 1975: 1975 – 1993: 1994 – 2004: 2007 – 2016: 2016 – 2024 Presently in vacancy | First stone laid for the first chapel Completion of first chapel First chapel consecrated Stretton became a separate parish Charles Rock-West First chapel replaced by existing church Prebendary John Edwards James Francis Wilson Francis S. L. Ramsden Derek Laughton Gerald Lane Malcolm N. Griffin A Robert Wayte Paul Howard Kim Thomas George Crossley |